Deep Depth from Focus with Differential Focus Volume: Methodology

 Therefore, we differentiate the focus volume $Q$ along the frame dimension to build the differential focus volume:

 where $i$ is the index of the frame dimension, and $N$ is the total number of frames.
 Note that the first $N-1$ dimensions of $V$ contain the first-order feature derivatives of adjacent frames, whereas the last dimension is equal to the features of frame $N$, containing the original context information.
 Thus, the 3D CNN has access to both differential features and context features for focus analysis.
-This is important especially for textureless regions.
+This is important, especially for textureless regions.
+Arguably, because of defocus, some parts of the last frame may be blurry.
+But it can still serve as ``context.''
+As the purpose of the context is to capture global relationships among image regions, the lack of certain fine details will not impair its effectiveness.
+Nevertheless, better ways to gather the context information can be studied in future work.
+For example, we may perform an average pooling or convolution over $Q$ along the frame dimension to learn context from the entire stack.

-While according to the universal approximation theorem~\cite{hornik1989multilayer}, the network might be able to eventually learn a similar representation by itself.
-We believe explicitly introducing the known prior to the network will help the learning process, just as the deep cost volume for the matching tasks.
+According to the universal approximation theorem~\cite{hornik1989multilayer}, the network might be able to eventually learn a similar representation by itself.
+But we believe explicitly introducing the known prior to the network will help the learning process, just as the deep cost volume for the matching tasks.